Blessing Instead of Bleeping

 “May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit” (Romans 15:13 NIV).

 There seems to be a whole lot of bleeping going on these days.
 You know that high-pitched bleep that somehow tries to cover over certain words—curses, mostly (but you don’t have to be a lip reader to know what is being covered over).
-In the movies or on cable, we get the full effect of the curse in all of it’s glory (or lack thereof).
+In the movies or on cable or the internet, we get the full effect of the curse in all of it’s glory (or lack thereof).
 Of course, what should we expect from the mouths of a world that is living under the curse?